SAP/spartacus-docs/_pages/dev/features/express-checkout.md

 }
 ```

-You can then use the `defaultDeliveryMode` array to set the delivery modes in order of preference, as shown in the following example:
+You use the `defaultDeliveryMode` array to set the delivery modes in order of preference, as shown in the following example:

 ```typescript
 provideConfig({